iterative/dvc.org/static/docs/commands-reference/import-url.md

 When DVC inspects a DVC-file, its dependencies will be checked to see if any have changed.
-A changed dependency will appear in the `dvc status` report, indicating the need to reproduce this import stage.
+A changed dependency will appear in the `dvc status` report, indicating the need to reproduce this imported stage.
 When DVC inspects an external dependency, it uses a method appropriate to that dependency to test its current status.